Teeniors®: (505) 600-1297

 We were honored to be 1 of the NM startups that pitched for South by Southwest (SXSW) tickets at the Scrappy Startup Challenge in Downtown Albuquerque , and to have won a pass to SXSW + 3 months free office space at Fat Pipe ABQ.
 Thanks to New Mexico Tech Council and congratulations to all the teams!

-See article by Albuquerque Journal.
+See article by Albuquerque Journal

-See full article by Albuquerque Journal.
+See article by Albuquerque Journal

-Albuquerque Business First: Teeniors Wins Innovation Award and People's Choice Award
+Teeniors Wins Innovation Award and People's Choice Award

 Read full article | November, 2016